OSGConnect/tutorial-matlab-HelloWorld/README.md

     mcc -m -R -singleCompThread -R -nodisplay -R -nojvm hello_world.m

+The flag -m means C language translation during compilation, and the flag `-R` indicates runtime options.
+The compilation would produce the files:

+   `hello_world, run_hello_world.sh, mccExcludedFiles.log` and `readme.txt`

-The flag -m means `c` language translation during compilation and the flag `-R`means runtime options.
-The compilation would produce the files: hello_world, run_hello_world.sh, mccExcludedFiles.log and readme.txt files.
-The file `hello_world` is the compiled binary file. "run_hello_world.sh" is the script file that executes the binary. `mccExcludedFiles.log` is the log file. `readme.txt` contains the information about the compilation process.
+The file `hello_world` is the compiled binary file. `run_hello_world.sh` is the script file that executes the binary. `mccExcludedFiles.log` is the log file and `readme.txt` contains the information about the compilation process.

 ## Running the standalone binary applications on OSG

-MATLAB Runtime should be available on a machine to run the compiled binary applications.
-On OSG Connect, a few versions of MATLAB Runtime are available on OASIS as distributed environmental modules.
 To see whats available on OSG:

     $ ssh username@login.osgconnect.net   # login on OSG connect login node
     $ module avail matlab